db0company/Radio.db0/README.md

 Radio . db0
 ===========

-A simple web interface to listen to music using PHP and Flash
+A simple web interface to listen to music using PHP and Javascript

 ## Requirement